RobApril/Integrated_Project/README.md

 Analysis of Insurance Data within the USA accross 5 States for a 3 Month Period.

-The Aim was to analyse raw data by cleaning and transforming raw the insurance data and thereafter developing features and finally dashboarding for Insights.
+The purpose aimed to analyse raw insurance data by cleaning and transforming the data and thereafter developing features and finally developing dashboard insights.

 The completed project consists of :

 Provided:

 I - Feature-Engineering-Workshop [.ipynb]

 II - insurance_claims [.csv]

 Completed work